 I then worried about what the boys would think, would they resent their little Sister, would they think she would replace them from their Dad, you know the stupid things that go through your head with all those hormones raging.
 I did not need to worry, they adored their little Sister, and they still do and are protective over her.

-My daughter is going to be 12 next month, I have honestly enjoyed every second of being her Mum, even now with her Kevin the teenager impressions.
+My daughter is going to be 15 next month, I have honestly enjoyed every second of being her Mum, even now with her and her illness, you can read more here.
 This is why I am that bit more protective of her, why she is that extra bit special.

 Regular readers would have read my post about the charity ActSma, the story of my friends Emma and Karl and the loss of their beautiful daughter Ally Cadence, you can find out more here, and find out the very hard work they do each and every day to help other families who are going through what they have been through.
 My husband and myself also attend their Butterfly Ball which is a very emotional but fun evening, I would recommend going but you need to book early as they sell out very quickly.